 - How will power consumption change if I implement a design in different Xilinx architectures?
-What is the difference in power consumption when the same design is implemented in a Kintex device versus an Artix device? - How does a design's power consumption vary as a function of junction temperature? - How does a design's GT Power consumption change as a function of device type? - How much power could be saved by using power optimization, or by choosing a -2L (low power) or a 0.9V part? - How does the power and temperature vary under nominal versus maximum operating conditions? - How does the design's power consumption vary as the design undergoes revision with respect to power, features, and performance? - How does the power consumption vary between the Xilinx Power Estimator (XPE), XPower Analyzer (XPA), and Vivado Report Power estimations? - How does the power consumption vary with changing clock frequencies? - How did my pre-design estimate compare with post-design results and imported design data?
+What is the difference in power consumption when the same design is implemented in a Kintex device versus an Artix device? - How does the power consumption of a design vary as a function of junction temperature? - How does the power consumption of a GT Power change as a function of device type? - How much power could be saved by using power optimization, or by choosing a -2L (low power) or a 0.9V part? - How does the power and temperature vary under nominal versus maximum operating conditions? - How does the power consumption of a design vary as the design undergoes revision with respect to power, features, and performance? - How does the power consumption vary between the Xilinx Power Estimator (XPE), XPower Analyzer (XPA), and Vivado Report Power estimations? - How does the power consumption vary with changing clock frequencies? - How did my pre-design estimate compare with post-design results and imported design data?